How To Create the Xcode Configuration Settings File

 • You would like to define the common macro across multiple projects.

-• You would like to not save the code signing configuration into the project file.
+• You would like not to save the code signing configuration into the project file.

 • You would like to change the build configuration without Xcode.